artsy/relay-workshop/src/exercises/0-Relay-Compiler/README.md

     </div>
   );
 ```
+_Artist0.tsx, lines 10-14_

 The component is connected to Relay (don't worry about _how_ yet).
-It queries for data on the `Artist` type of our GraphQL schema by defining a query fragment (TODO: line number):
+It queries for data on the `Artist` type of our GraphQL schema by defining [a query fragment](./Artist0.tsx#L19-L21):

 ```graphql
   fragment Artist0_artist on Artist {
     name
   }
 ```
+_Artist0.tsx, lines 19-21_

 The Relay compiler inspects fragments like this one to generate the infrastructure it needs to efficiently query our GraphQL endpoint at runtime.

 ### Enhance the Artist0 component

 It'd be nice if our users could see the artist's year of birth in addition to their name.
 Lucky for us: our GraphQL schema exposes that data for us!
-In addition to `id` and `name`, the `Artist` type defined in our schema also holds a `birthYear` property (TODO: link to schema):
+In addition to `id` and `name`, [the `Artist` type defined in our schema also holds a `birthYear` property](../../graphql/schema/fakeArtsy.graphql#L5-L9):

 ```graphql
   type Artist {